 The ESG performance of a company or country is assessed, using the ESG Risk Rating (companies) and the Country Risk Rating of data provider Sustainalytics.
 A best-in-class approach is applied, which means that the Risk Rating is compared to the Risk Rating of similar companies or other countries.
-Companies with a market cap above EUR 10m should have an ESG Risk Rating in the best 50%, Smaller companies can have a lower ESG risk rating (in best 75%) as smaller companies tend to have less extensive policies, which negatively affects the ESG Risk rating.
-These companies can however still be very impactful, either directly or as a pioneer in their sector.
+In principle, a company or country is only if eligible if the Risk Rating is in the best 50%.
+In exceptional cases the Risk Rating can be outside the best 50% if it is expected that the ESG performance will improve.
+This can for example be the case if a company is a pioneer or influencer that has the potential to disrupt a sector.